renesugar/k_elda_archive/docs/_Security.md

 # Security

 ## TLS
-Quilt uses [grpc](http://www.grpc.io/) for communication with the daemon and deployed clusters.
+Kelda uses [grpc](http://www.grpc.io/) for communication with the daemon and deployed clusters.
 Functionality exposed through `grpc` includes deploying new blueprints and querying deployment information.
 All communication is automatically encrypted and verified using TLS.